Payson R. Stevens: Nature conservation

 In the late 1970s, Stevens was involved in the public efforts to get certain tracts, marked for offshore oil drilling in the Outer Continental Shelf near San Diego, California, deleted on environmental grounds.

 In 2000, the volunteer group 'Friends of GHNP' was founded by Stevens and Sanjeeva Pandey, an Indian Forest Service officer who was then the director of the Great Himalayan National Park (GHNP), located in the north Indian state of Himachal Pradesh.
 Stevens was a key player in Friends of GHNP, which put together the nomination dossier and spearheaded the application for a UNESCO World Heritage Site status for the Great Himalayan National Park (GHNP) in Himachal Pradesh, India.
 In June 2014, GHNP became a UNESCO World Heritage Site.

 Since 2021, Stevens has been involved in the public efforts to protect the bluffs and beach in Del Mar, California, along the Pacific Ocean.

 Humanitarian work

-Stevens was a founding member and board advisor of the NGO 'My Himachal', formed in 2006.
+Stevens was a founding member and board advisor of the non-governmental organization (NGO) 'My Himachal', formed in 2006.
 This NGO trained rural women as healthcare workers, organized traveling health fairs, and instituted a small education fund, all in a remote part of Himachal Pradesh, India.
 For this work, Stevens was honored in 2008 by Project Concern International.